 Plan A: Assuming that a relatively small number of parents come to school, individual children will be called out of their classroom by the office staff.
-Parents will sign out their children and be reunited with them in the office or designated area.
+Parents will sign out their children and be reunited with them in the office.